gianlucaromeo/swe-and-coding-notes/typescript/tRPC.md

 ## Note

 * tRPC is only a **typesafe API layer**, not an ORM.
 It defines procedures and transports inputs/output between cliend and server with full TypeScript inference.

+## Context

+Context holds data that all of your tRPC procedures will have access to (like database connections or authentication information).

+## Server Side Calls

+If you need to call your procedures directly from the same server they're hosted in, you can use `createCallerFactory`, a function that lets you create server-side caller of any router.

+This is useful for server-side calls and for integration testing of your tRPC procedures.